windisch/uPhone/README.md

-# uPhone
+# &#181;Phone
-A baby phone running on MicroPython
+A baby phone running on MicroPython.